jowen388/Optical-Trapping-Code/README.md

 ## Authors

-Code written by Jasmine Owen and Rebecca Rogers
+Code written by Jasmine Owen and Rebecca Rogers.